Stroke rehabilitation is an important part of recovery after stroke. Find out what's involved in stroke rehabilitation.

 The sooner you begin stroke rehabilitation, the more likely you are to regain lost abilities and skills.
-However, your doctors' first priority is to stabilize your medical condition and control life-threatening conditions.
-They also take measures to prevent another stroke and limit any stroke-related complications.

 Your stroke rehabilitation plan will change during your recovery as you relearn skills and your needs change.
 With ongoing practice, you can continue to make gains over time.

 You'll probably begin stroke rehabilitation while you're still in the hospital.
 Before you leave, you and your family will work with hospital social workers and your care team to determine the best rehabilitation setting.
 Factors to consider include your needs, what insurance will cover, and what is most convenient for you and your family.

 - Inpatient rehabilitation units.
 These facilities are either freestanding or part of a larger hospital or clinic.
 You may stay at the facility for up to two to three weeks as part of an intensive rehabilitation program.